akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 Subcontractors may be used to perform work under this contract.
 If an offeror intends to use subcontractors, the offeror must identify in the proposal the names of the subcontractors and the portions of the work the subcontractors will perform.

-Subcontractor experience shall be considered in determining whether the offeror meets the requirements set forth in [Section 1.04 - Minimum Responsiveness](#1.04)
+Subcontractor experience shall be considered in determining whether the offeror meets the requirements set forth in [SECTION 1.04 - Minimum Responsiveness](#1.04)

 If a proposal with subcontractors is selected, the offeror must provide the following information concerning each prospective subcontractor within five working days from the date of the state's request: